Course in general

 How much newspaper do I press in?
 One page (=1 half sheet), folded.
 Imagine page A1 / A2 of a paper.
 That is all.
 Fold it in half.
 Make your plants fit inside the newspaper.
 Remember, it is not the newspapers that pull the moisture out of your plants, it is the blotters in your press.
 The paper is just there to hold all the parts of a specimen together and to give you a place to write your collection number and other info.

 How do I press weird things like cacti or aquatic plants?
 Cacti have to be cut open or sectioned and scooped out, then salted or brushed with alcohol so they won't rot.
-This is not hard with prickly pears but can be difficult with other types.
-Get Monique or your TA to show you how.
+They're a lot of trouble, and prickly pear is on the "noncollectible" list, so it's probably best to just give cacti a miss.
 Aquatic plants can often be floated onto a sheet of paper and the sheet of paper put into the press.
 We have pans in lab that can be used for doing this.

 When should I press what I collect?
 Pressing right in the field is best, especially if you open up the press a little later and re-position anything that needs it.
 If you can't press in the field, keep the plants as cool and moist as you can and press as soon as possible.
 An ice chest (but not right on the ice) or a fridge is all right for a short time, but after a day or so, the plants will not be so good for pressing.